jtpaasch/tabu/README.rst

 -----------------------

 Once you have CLI plugin code written, you need to register your plugin with the main CLI.
-To do that, go to the file ``ns/cli/main.py``, import your CLI module, and add it to the ``plugins`` dictionary, like this::
+To do that, go to the file ``tabu/cli/main.py``, import your CLI module, and add it to the ``plugins`` dictionary, like this::

-    from ns.components.foo.cli import foo
+    from tabu.components.foo.cli import foo

     plugins = {
         ...